namitkharade/Dogs-vs-Cats/README.md

 - Jupyter notebook
 - PyQt for GUI

-*Install datast from https://www.kaggle.com/c/dogs-vs-cats and save as Data folder in same folder.*
+*Install dataset from https://www.kaggle.com/c/dogs-vs-cats and save as 'Data' folder in same folder.*